coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-Most of my life is about software development but there is much more happening with me everyday.
-I am exploring different things and tries to deep dive into it as much as possible.
-I use my blog to share those ideas, knowledge and wisdom; I assimilated during this journey.
+Most of my life is about software development but there is much more.
+I am exploring different things and most of the time I try to deep dive into it them much as possible.
+I use this blog to share those ideas, knowledge and wisdom; I assimilated during this journey.

 I don't have much to showcase here but in past I have had several open source projects ranging with wide variaties of applications(finance, search engine, games, pshycologoy) but these days I am working full time in iOS ecosystem.